circonus/docs/content/circonus/on-premises/installation/installation.md

    datacenter is set up, an operator will need to sync the contents of the `/opt/circonus/CA/` directory on the primary CA to any and all backup CA hosts, and periodically refresh this backup (daily is recommended).
+1. The cluster IDs for `fault_detection` must be different from those in the primary datacenter.
 1. The `data_storage` role must have the `secondary_cluster` attribute set, listing the hosts that are assigned to this role in the backup datacenter.
-   This is used to create a special database view for queries that look for the list of IRONdb hosts.
+   This list must be the same on both sides (in other words, it just _not_ simply list the nodes in the other datacenter.)
+It is used to create a special database view for queries that look for the list of IRONdb hosts.
+1. The `data_storage` node IDs for the backup datacenter should be different than those of the cluster in the primary datacenter.
+This avoids confusion for both applications and operators.
 1. The `stratcon` role's `groups` attribute must be specified, to describe how the nodes are grouped by datacenter.
 The `node_ids` attribute must list all nodes from both datacenters as well.
 See the list of [stratcon attributes](#stratcon-attributes)